aliceiannantuoni/starter-academic/content/home/projects.md

 **Peer-Reviewed Publications**
 - Christopher Grady, Alice Iannantuoni, and Matthew S. Winters.
 2021. ''Influencing the Means but Not the Ends: The Role of Entertainment-Education Interventions in Development.'' ***World Development***. https://doi.org/10.1016/j.worlddev.2020.105200
 - Alice Iannantuoni, Charla Waeiss, and Matthew S. Winters.
 2020.
 “Project Design Decisions of Egalitarian and Non-Egalitarian International Organizations: Evidence from the Global Environment Facility and the World Bank.” ***The Review of International Organizations***. https://doi.org/10.1007/s11558-019-09368-8

-&nbsp

-**Working Papers**
-- “Foreign Aid Volatility and Institutional Development in Recipient Countries.”
-(Under review.
-Manuscript available upon request.)
-- “Playing Favorites?
-How the Rotating Presidency of the European Union Leaves Little Room for Preferential Treatment in EU Foreign Aid Allocation.”
-(Manuscript available upon request.)
-- “From Discourse to Meaningful Action in Foreign Aid?
-Evidence from the OECD Development Assistance Committee.”
-With Simone Dietrich and Bernhard Reinsberg.
-(Manuscript available upon request.)
-- “Business as Usual or Donor Politics?
-An Analysis of Peer Review Assignments in the OECD Development Assistance Committee.”
-With Simone Dietrich and Bernhard Reinsberg.
-(Manuscript available upon request.)

-&nbsp

-**Work in Progress**
-- “Evolution of Norms in International Development: The Role of the OECD Development Assistance Committee.”
-With Simone Dietrich.
-- “Gender Markers in OECD Foreign Aid Data: Who Assesses, Who Marks, and Where Does Gender-Marked Aid Go?”
-With Simone Dietrich and Katharina Fleiner.